RoadrunnerWMC/Cobra/readme.md

     uint32_t numScripts;
     uint32_t scriptIDs[numScripts];  // Guaranteed to be in sorted order so
                                      // that binary searching is valid
-    scriptsTableEntry scriptsTable[numScripts];
+    ScriptsTableEntry scriptsTable[numScripts];
-    scriptCommand scriptsData[];  // all of the commands data goes here }
+    ScriptCommand scriptsData[];  // all of the commands data goes here }
 ```